Project-RobotControlCenter/RobotControlCenterBackend/README.md

     ```

 2. **Install dependencies**:
-    Follow the instructions for your platform to install Boost and CMake.
+    Install Boost and CMake according to your platform's instructions.

 3. **Build the project**:
     ```bash